 Talk it Out

-Once your loved one has recognized their problem and is ready to begin the journey of recovery, offer to help them find resources that are the right fit.
-Take initiative and do research on treatment centers, insurance coverage, and outpatient programs.
+Once your loved one has recognized their problem and is ready to begin the journey of change, offer to help them find resources that are the right fit.
+Take initiative and do research on mental health treatment centers, insurance coverage, and outpatient programs.
 Make sure to include them during the process so that they do not feel they are being controlled by you.
 Offer to accompany them to their consultation or appointments if they feel that would be helpful.
 If they invite you to a session, go with an open mind and heart.
 Refrain from blaming them or becoming defensive if they say something uncomfortable about you–they need the freedom to express their thoughts and feelings in a safe place.

 It is also a good idea to find a therapist for yourself.
 The best thing you can do to help your loved one is to take care of your own mental health.
-Having a loved one with addiction takes a toll and may cause you to experience anger, anxiety, or hopelessness.
+Having a loved one with such issues takes a toll and may cause you to experience anger, anxiety, or hopelessness.
 A therapist can help you find ways to cope with your feelings and stress and can help you to learn to not take the addiction personally.

 To learn how to get help for addiction in Sherman Oaks, call Trauma and Beyond Center ® at (818) 651-0725.